FY 2015 Competition

 Technical Assistance Workshop for the Javits Program Grant Competition

-To assist applicants in preparing the application and to respond to questions, the Department will host a webinar on Wednesday, April 8, 2015.
+To assist applicants in preparing the application and to respond to questions, the Department hosted a Techincal Assistance (TA) webinar on Wednesday, April 8, 2015 from 2:00pm to 3:30pm, Washington, DC time.

 Requesting Peer Reviewer for the Javits Program Grant Competition